oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_logging_unified_agent_configuration_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Specify time field for the event time.
+                                            <div>Specifies the time field for the event time.
 If the event doesn&#x27;t have this field, the current time is used.</div>
                                             <div>Applicable when parser_type is &#x27;CRI&#x27;</div>
                                                         </td>
             </tr>